Karim-Gomaa/Karim-Gomaa.github.io/_posts/CTF/2025-9-9-ASCWG25_Finals.md

 8708          0x2204          Unix path: /home/Wolf/edk2/Build/MyPkg/DEBUG_GCC5/X64/MyPkg/Lost_in_the_dark/DEBUG/Lost_in_the_dark.dll
 ```

 The `binwalk` output indicated the presence of an AES S-Box and Inverse S-Box, which are lookup tables used in the Advanced Encryption Standard (AES) algorithm.
-This observation is consistent with the provided source code, which explicitly defines `sbox` and `rsbox` (inverse S-box) arrays for AES-128 implementation.
+This observation is consistent with the provided pseudo code, which explicitly defines `sbox` and `rsbox` (inverse S-box) arrays for AES-128 implementation.
 More interestingly, it revealed a Unix path: `/home/Wolf/edk2/Build/MyPkg/DEBUG_GCC5/X64/MyPkg/Lost_in_the_dark/DEBUG/Lost_in_the_dark.dll`.
 This path suggests that the EFI module might have been built from an EDK II (EFI Development Kit II) project, and the `.dll` extension hints at a dynamically linked library, which is common for EFI modules.

 However, despite using the `-e` flag for extraction, `binwalk` did not create a new directory with extracted files.
 This could mean that the identified components are embedded directly within the main executable and not as separate, extractable files in a way `binwalk` typically handles.
 Therefore, direct disassembly of the `Lost_in_the_dark.efi` file was pursued.

 ### Disassembly and Reverse Engineering

-To analyze the EFI module's functionality, the `Lost_in_the_dark.efi` file was loaded into IDA.
+To analyse the EFI module's functionality, the `Lost_in_the_dark.efi` file was loaded into IDA.

 The disassembly view in IDA contains the assembly code of the EFI module.
 A preliminary review of the assembly code was performed by examining the first few hundred lines.
 The code appears to be standard x86-64 assembly, with various functions and data manipulations.
 The presence of `call` instructions indicates calls to other functions, which could be internal or external (UEFI services).